 The report consists of two parts.
 Part One “Conceptual and Legal Framework” includes two chapters.
 Chapter One provides general definitions of the media-related freedoms and rights including equality and non-discrimination in basic rights and freedoms, freedom of expression, access to information, and the right to the media, all of which are both fundamental rights of individuals and collective rights related to societal security, protection of democracy, stability and development.
 The chapter also presents the legal and judicial structures that protect these rights and provide the ground for claiming justice against violations.
 It reviews international conventions that oblige states to adopt laws consistent with human rights and not to violate them, avoid a philosophy of restriction and punishment, and comply with the requirements of due process.
 The latter is discussed in an independent chapter as it is the guarantor of the rights and freedoms of individuals against the abuse of authority, and its incorporation into the national legislation is key to any future reform process in Syria.

-To complete the conceptual framework of the report, Chapter Two reviews the rules of protecting journalists as civilians in armed conflicts and then presents the specific definitions of journalists in the international law and their categories in the international humanitarian law (IHL).
+To complete the conceptual framework of the report, Chapter Two reviews the rules of protecting journalists as civilians in armed conflicts and then presents the specific definitions of journalists in international law and their categories in international humanitarian law (IHL).

 The report also provides an appendix on the violations according to the years against workers and those working in media affairs in Syria since 2011, including the name, the form of the violation and the violating party.